skillrepos/diy-gen-ai/labs.md

       st.session_state.messages.append({"role": "assistant", "content": st.session_state["full_message"]})
 ```

 8. Now, save your file and run it with the following command.
+(You can just ignore the email field.)
 ```
 streamlit run chatapp.py
 ```